suvendu021/NetflixGpt/README.md

 - store the movies and the trailer should show on screen in our store and show my 1st movie trailer and its description
 - create cusom hooks for fetch video info like trailer key and video from tmdb
 - create customhooks for different types of movies list , store in reduxStore and populate in our app
+- create a buttton for toggling GPT search page add its vale in redux store

 # features